A funny thing happened on the way to modern life—people forgot where their food came from! (Hint: It's not the supermarket.)

-Some states even have their own search engines, where you can find farms with exactly the kind of crops you are interested in (Plums, corn, almonds or zucchini?
-Dairy, berries or herbs?) to locate exactly the sort of home-grown food you're looking for.
+Some states even have their own search engines where you can find farms with exactly the kind of crops that interest you (Plums, corn, almonds or zucchini?
+Dairy, berries or herbs?).

 - Not all farms are able to host uninvited visitors, so be sure you select a farm where you'll be welcome and time your visit according to the posted schedule.